Ashlyn Krueger: 2024: Major & two WTA 1000 third rounds

-2025: First WTA 500 final, top 10 win & top 35
+2025: First WTA 500 final, top-10 win & top 30

 Krueger started her 2025 season at the Brisbane International, where she defeated Moyuka Uchijima, sixth seed Anna Kalinskaya and Suzan Lamens to reach her first WTA Tour quarterfinal since 2023.
 She lost in the last eight to qualifier Polina Kudermetova.
 The following week, Krueger gained entry into the Adelaide International as a lucky loser, and reached the quarterfinals, overcoming Marta Kostyuk and fifth seed Paula Badosa.
 She retired due to a thigh injury while trailing by a set and a break in her last eight match against top seed Jessica Pegula.
 Despite losing to wildcard entrant Ajla Tomljanović in the first round at the Australian Open, Krueger moved to a career-high of world No. 50, on 27 January 2025.

 At the Abu Dhabi Open in February, she made it through to her first WTA 500 final with wins over McCartney Kessler, third seed Daria Kasatkina, eighth seed Leylah Fernandez and Linda Nosková.
 She lost the final to Belinda Bencic in three sets.

-At the 2025 Miami Open, she reached the fourth round at a WTA 1000-level for the first time defeating Renata Zarazúa, and then realizing two upset wins over eighth seed and two-time former finalist, Elena Rybakina, her first top-10 win, and over 26th seed Leylah Fernandez.
+At the Miami Open, she reached the fourth round at a WTA 1000 event for the first time defeating Renata Zarazúa and then eighth seed Elena Rybakina for her first win against a top-10 ranked player.
+Krueger followed this up by overcoming 26th seed Leylah Fernandez, before losing to ninth seed Zheng Qinwen.

+2026: Major fourth round, WTA 125 title, major doubles final

+In February at the ATX Open, Krueger recorded wins over seventh seed Caty McNally, Anastasia Zakharova and lucky loser Yuan Yue to reach the semifinals, at which point her run was ended by wildcard entrant Taylor Townsend.
+The following week at the WTA 1000 tournament in Indian Wells, she defeated Magda Linette and 19th seed Liudmila Samsonova, before losing to ninth seed Elina Svitolina in the third round.

+In June, Krueger won the WTA 125 Ilkley Open, defeating qualifier Céline Naef in the final.
+She qualified for the main draw at Wimbledon, and then overcame 31st seed Donna Vekić, fellow qualifier Mariam Bolkvadze and Daria Snigur to make it through to a major fourth round for the first time, at which point she lost to 12th seed Marta Kostyuk, bringing an end to her 11 match winning streak.
+As a result, she returned to the top 100 in the singles rankings, at world No. 66 on 13 July 2026.

+Teaming up with Robin Montgomery as a wildcard pairing, Krueger reached her first major final in doubles at the US Open, losing to top seeds Kateřina Siniaková and Taylor Townsend in three sets.